 Step 3.
 Cut the cold butter into cubes and add it to the flour mixture.
 With a pastry blender or two knives, cut the butter into the flour until you have coarse crumbs.

 Step 4.
-Beat the eggs with the almond extract and mix this into the crumb mixture until combined.
+Beat the eggs with the almond extract, then mix them into the crumb mixture until combined.
 It’s easier to do with two forks.

 Step 5.
-Place 2/3 of the crumb mixture in the bottom of the baking pan and press down to form the crust.
+Place 2/3 of the crumb mixture in the bottom of the baking pan, then press it down to form the crust.

 Step 6.
 Spoon the fruit over the crust.
 Don’t add juice from the bottom of the bowl; too much juice will make the bars soggy.

 Step 7.
 Loosely crumble the remaining crumb mixture over the fruit to cover.
-If the crumble mixture is soft, you can put this in the fridge for 5-10 minutes to chill up the butter, then crumble it over the fruit.
+If the crumble mixture is soft, you can chill the butter in the fridge for 5-10 minutes, then crumble it over the fruit.

 Step 8.
 Bake at 375 degrees F. for about 40 minutes until golden brown and bubbly.
 Remove from the oven and cool completely before cutting.

-Bob’s Red Mill Measure for Measure Gluten-Free Flour can be used instead of all-purpose flour for a gluten-free dessert.
+King Arthur Measure For Measure Gluten Free Flour can be used instead of all-purpose flour for a gluten-free dessert.

 Don’t forget to pin this recipe to your favorite dessert board